Want to speak to someone? Call us on 1800 88 21 21

 The Master of Workplace Health and Safety from the University of Newcastle encompasses the most industry relevant areas of study to provide you with a comprehensive, industry relevant and accredited qualification.

-The Master of Workplace Health and Safety has been strictly structured with ten core mandatory courses including injury management, ergonomics, current practice and applied research; alongside two elective courses from health and environment or management streams (see the details page for the full lists).
+The Master of Workplace Health and Safety has been structured with ten core mandatory courses including injury management, ergonomics, current practice and applied research; alongside two elective courses from health and environment or management streams (see the details tab for the full list).

-The core courses focus on advancing your knowledge of injury and occupational health and safety management, legislative requirements, occupational hygiene and toxicology, ergonomics, current health and safety practices and research skills.
-With options from an extensive list of management, environment and health courses, the two electives provide you with the opportunity to direct your course in a way that best leverages your career needs.
+The core courses focus on advancing your knowledge of occupational health and safety management, legislative requirements, occupational hygiene and toxicology, ergonomics, current health and safety practices, injury management and research skills.
+With options from a list of management, environment and health courses, the two electives provide you with the opportunity to direct your course in a way that best leverages your career needs.

 To find out more about where the Master of Workplace Health and Safety can lead you, visit the 'Careers' tab.

-At the successful completion of the Master of Workplace Health and Safety you can apply for registration with International Occupational Safety and Health (IOSH) and the Masters program will be undergoing accreditation with the the Australian OHS Education Board early in 2013.
-The latter will feed into the proposed registration of nationally recognised Occupational Health and Safety Professionals.
-These registrations will enhance your professional recognition as you prepare to take on roles within the field of workplace health and safety including occupational health and safety manager, inspector or consultant.
+At the successful completion of the Master of Workplace Health and Safety you can apply for registration with International Occupational Safety and Health (IOSH).
+The masters has also been accredited with the Australian OHS Education Board, allowing you to enhance your professional recognition as you prepare to take on roles within the field of workplace health and safety including occupational health and safety manager, inspector or consultant.

 As a graduate you will be able to seek out career advancement opportunities in high level positions across a range of industries such as mining, manufacturing, government, rural safety and primary industry.
 You will likely work in roles where you will develop policies and strategies in response to the occupational, health and safety and workplace injury management needs of your affiliated organisation.